acg-team/tral/docs/denovo.rst

 - :ref:`Install TRAL <install>`.
 TRAL ships with the data needed for this tutorial.
 - :ref:`Install XSTREAM <XSTREAM>`.
 You can also install one or more other :ref:`tandem repeat detectors<install_denovo>` instead.
 - :ref:`Install Castor`.
-If you wish to realign you need to have Castor installed beforehand.
+If you wish to realign your repeat MSA you need to have proPIP installed beforehand.

-.. todo:: write section to install castor and aligner proPIP
+.. todo:: write section to install castor with aligner proPIP

 Read in your sequences.